-Alternatively, if you already have coverage data collected, you can choose to exclude a specific node from the coverage tree.
+When you already have coverage data collected, you can choose to exclude a specific node from the coverage tree (and optionally create a permanent coverage filter).
 As soon as you do this, dotCover will instantly recalculate coverage statistics.

 As an alternative to unit test coverage, dotCover can run coverage analysis upon .NET applications executed from Visual Studio.